aklin/aklin.github.io/_posts/2017-09-12-two-dimensional-grid-with-oracle.md

 ## The Problem

-The code I was looking to replace would do the following:
+The code I had to replace did the following:

 1. Fetch all occupied X/Y spots in a container
 1. Iterate through a `boolean` array and mark the ones occupied.